ComfyUI Extension: ComfyUI-Tensor-Prism-Node-Pack

 - Artifacts: Try more conservative merge ratios or use SLERP for smoother blending

-- Prediction Type Issues: Use the Epsilon/V-Pred nodes for automatic type conversion
+- Prediction Type Issues: Use the Epsilon/V-Pred converter for automatic type conversion

 - CLIP Problems: Use preserve_norms=True and lower merge ratios for CLIP stability